emeraldnext/neurocracydatedpageindex/README.md

 - during which episode the page was added to the Omnipedia site
 - whether it is the first page in the article revision history

+Please name pages based upon the naming schema shown either at the top of the article, or if absent, the URL.
+For example, the omnipedia landing page is labeled, "Main Page", in the URL.

 # Revision Indexes

 - [2049/09/28](indexes/20490928.md "2049/09/28")